Lab Members

 Visit Elle’s website.

-Adedotun Arogundade - Biology Masters Program
+Adedotun Arogundade - EEB PhD Program

 Adedotun is interested in using microbiological, molecular, and bioinformatic tools to answer plant microbial ecology questions.